krakend/playground-enterprise/README.md

 | The `krakend.json` file was automatically generated using the [extended flexible configuration](https://www.krakend.io/docs/enterprise/configuration/flexible-config/), and you will find the source code under `extended/krakend.tmpl`. <br><br> When working with the flexible configuration, you can optionally ask KrakenD to save the "compiled" output to a file.
 We've added a command `make compile-flexible-config` so you can see quickly and easily how KrakenD builds the final configuration file based on the existing templates.<br><br>Internally KrakenD's flexible configuration uses [Golang templating syntax](https://pkg.go.dev/text/template#hdr-Examples). |

 ## Editing the API Gateway endpoints
 To add or remove endpoints, edit the file `krakend/krakend.json`.
 The easiest way to do it is by **dragging this file to the [KrakenD Designer](https://designer.krakend.io/)** and downloading the edited file.
 If you move the downloaded file to `krakend/krakend.json` the server will apply the changes automatically.
-If y ou use Chrome, you can edit it directly in the website.
+If you use Chrome, you can edit it directly in the website.

 To change the data in the static server (simulating your backend API), edit, add or delete files in the **`data/`** folder.